ultimike/dcoia/README.md

 It also includes a dependency on "DDEV + Drupal + Gitpod.io" that allows for easy use on gitpod.io.
 To utilize:

 1. Create an account on gitpod.io
+2. Go to gitpod.io/settings and select "Enable feature preview".
-2. Open the following URL to utilize this project on gitpod.io: https://gitpod.io/#github.com/ultimike/dcoia
+3. Open the following URL to utilize this project on gitpod.io: https://gitpod.io/#github.com/ultimike/dcoia
-3. Wait for the "A service is available on port 8080" message to appear in Gitpod.io Terminal interface.
+4. Wait for the "A service is available on port 8080" message to appear in Gitpod.io Terminal interface.
-4. Use `gp url 8080` in the Gitpod.io Terminal to view the Drupal site's URL.
+5. Use `gp url 8080` in the Gitpod.io Terminal to view the Drupal site's URL.
-5. Run the Drupal installer.
+6. Run the Drupal installer.